casadomusdev/ms-365-mcp-server/SERVER_SETUP.md

-# Server Setup Guide - Docker Deployment
+# Server Setup Guide

-This guide explains how to deploy the Microsoft 365 MCP Server in Docker with automatic token refresh, without requiring internet exposure.
+This guide covers deploying the MS-365 MCP Server in Docker on a server without internet exposure.

 ## Overview

-The server runs in **Docker** using **STDIO mode** which:
+The server runs in Docker using STDIO mode with automatic token refresh:
-- Requires zero internet exposure (no public IP, domain, or open ports)
+- No inbound internet access required (no public IP, domain, or open ports)
-- Automatically refreshes access tokens using cached refresh tokens
-- Only needs outbound internet access to Microsoft's endpoints
+- Only outbound HTTPS to Microsoft endpoints
+- Client credentials authentication (service account for multi-user support)
-- Uses device code authentication (one-time setup)
+- Optional device code flow for single-user/personal accounts
-- Persists tokens in a Docker volume
+- Persistent token storage in Docker volume
-- **Runs in Organization Mode** for full M365 Business feature support
+- Automatic token refresh using MSAL

-## Organization Mode (Org-Mode)
+## Prerequisites

-**CRITICAL for Microsoft 365 Business**: This setup uses **Organization Mode (--org-mode)** which is **REQUIRED** to access:

-### Features That Require Org-Mode:
-- ✅ **Shared Mailboxes** - Read and send from shared mailboxes
-- ✅ **Microsoft Teams** - Read/send messages in teams and channels
-- ✅ **SharePoint** - Access SharePoint sites, lists, and documents
-- ✅ **List All Users** - Query organization directory
-- ✅ **Meeting Scheduling** - Find meeting times across calendars
-- ✅ **Organization-wide Search** - Search across all organization content

-### What Org-Mode Does:
-- Enables all organization-level scopes (*.All, *.Shared, Teams, SharePoint)
+**Server:**
+- Docker and Docker Compose installed
+- Outbound HTTPS access to `login.microsoftonline.com` and `graph.microsoft.com`
-- Registers these scopes during initial authentication
+- SSH access for initial setup
-- Ensures all advanced M365 Business features are available

-**Without org-mode**, you would only have access to personal mailbox, calendar, and files.
-For Microsoft 365 Business deployments, **org-mode is mandatory**.
+**Microsoft 365:**
+- Microsoft 365 Business account
+- Azure AD admin access for app registration

 ## Authentication Modes

-The MS-365 MCP Server supports two authentication modes:
+Choose the authentication mode based on your use case:

-### Device Code Flow (Default - Delegated Permissions)
+### Client Credentials Flow (Default - Multi-User Support)

 **When to use:**
+- Multi-user deployments (server supports multiple users)
+- Automated processes and background services
+- Production deployments with service accounts
+- When you need access to ALL mailboxes/calendars in the tenant

+**How it works:**
+- No interactive login required
+- Uses `ConfidentialClientApplication` from MSAL
+- Requires **Application Permissions** in Azure AD
+- Access token represents the application itself
+- Access to ALL resources the app has permission to access

+**Configuration:**
+- Set `MS365_MCP_CLIENT_SECRET` in `.env`
+- Set `MS365_MCP_TENANT_ID` to your specific tenant ID (not "common")
+- Use **Application Permissions** in Azure AD (see below)
+- Grant admin consent for all permissions

+### Device Code Flow (Optional - Single-User)

+**When to use:**
 - Personal Microsoft 365 accounts
+- Single-user deployments (same user every time)
 - When you want access limited to what a specific user can access
 - Development and testing scenarios
-- Single-user deployments

 **How it works:**
 - Interactive user login required (one-time setup)